aborruso/flat_data_bash_example/README.md

 This repository demonstrates how to run a `bash` script as postprocess step for [GitHub's Flat Data actions](https://octo.github.com/projects/flat-data).

-The idea is basic : Use Deno to trigger the execution of a `bash` script.
+The idea is basic : use Deno to trigger the execution of a `bash` script.

 The goal is simple:

 - to download every day COVID-19 italian regional data CSV file;
-- to retain only two columns of this file.
+- to retain only two columns of it.

 This example also install the great [Miller](https://github.com/johnkerl/miller): it's like awk, sed, cut, join, and sort for data formats such as CSV, TSV, tabular JSON and positionally-indexed.